Perturbation graphs, invariant prediction and causal relations in psychology

 \section{Introduction}

-In recent years networks psychometrics have become increasingly popular in psychology \citep{Borsboom:2011,Epskamp:2016,Borsboom:2017,Dalege:2017,Marsman:2018,Kan:2019,Waldorp:2019}.
-Nodes are identified with psychological variables like cognitive functions, mood and attitudes, and edges correspond to some type of association.
-Most of these networks are obtained from observation data, where no intervention has taken place.
-One of the few exceptions is \citet{Blanken:2020}, who construct several networks of sleep variables and relate these to a particular treatment.

-However, in psychology it is commonplace to perform controlled experiments in which different conditions, including control or placebo conditions are compared.
-These conditions will be named intervention and observation (placebo) contexts here.
-Methods that make use of experimental data in the construction of psychological networks would therefore be a useful addition to the current instrumentarium.
+Although networks have become increasingly popular in psychology \citep{Borsboom:2011,Epskamp:2016,Borsboom:2017,Dalege:2017,Marsman:2018,Kan:2019,Waldorp:2019}, the connections between psychological variables are obtained from observational (i.e., no intervention) data \citep[but see][for an interesting alternative]{Blanken:2020}.
+However, in psychology it is commonplace to perform controlled experiments in which different conditions, including control or placebo conditions, are compared.
+Methods that make use of both experimental and observational data in the construction of psychological networks would therefore be a useful addition to the current instrumentarium.
 Here we investigate methods developed in biology for gene regulatory networks, where networks are constructed by combining different contexts, i.e., observation and intervention contexts.

-One popular method to obtain directed networks in biology involves the aggregation of observation (wild type) data and data from different experiments \citep{Markowetz:2007,Klamt:2010,Pinna:2010,Pinna:2013}.
+One popular method to obtain directed networks in biology involves the aggregation of observation (wild type) data and data from different experiments \citep{Markowetz:2005b,Markowetz:2007,Klamt:2010,Pinna:2010,Pinna:2013}.
 In each experiment one of the nodes is perturbed (intervened on) and then the effects on other nodes is measured.
-These effects on other nodes are assessed by determining non-zero correlations between nodes using both observation and intervention data combined (conditional correlation).
-The resulting graph is called the perturbation graph.
-In the next step, the correlations are used to determine which of the non-zero correlations could be direct connections.
+These effects on other nodes are assessed by determining non-zero correlations between nodes using both observation and intervention data combined (or mean differences between observation and intervention conditions using $t$-scores).
+The resulting graph is called a perturbation graph, where each edge represents a directed path that implies that changing the starting variable of the path leads to a change in the distribution at the end variable of the path.
+In the next step, the correlations are used to determine which of the of these paths could be direct connections.
 This step is called transitive reduction, named after a method in graph theory \citep{Aho:1972}.
 The two-step procedure results in a graph that is expected to represent direct (i.e., direct causal) effects between nodes.
-(See sections \ref{sec:cond-cor} and \ref{sec:transitive-reduction} for details.)